 2. Review your finances on the go with apps

 It can be challenging to routinely log in to all your different banking, creditor and service provider accounts to maintain a full understanding of where your money stands.

-Overcome this challenge by using mobile apps, like Mint, that pull together all your account balances, upcoming bills, summarize the progress towards financial goals and offer the ability pay bills right from your phone.
-Also, explore signing up for text alerts from your financial institution, to receive messages with account balances, transaction activity, and even bill due dates to your mobile phone, when it’s available.
+Overcome this challenge by using mobile apps, like Mint or Clarity Money.
+These apps pull together all your account balances, upcoming bills, summarize the progress towards financial goals and offer the ability to pay bills right from your phone.

+Although you might be tempted to procrastinate, pacing yourself and tackling these tasks separately, is a better approach.
 Take into account how much time you’ll need for each task and aim to complete one task each or every other week.

-4. Take a Personal Day for Your Finances
+4. Take a personal day for your finances

-Use this time to schedule your money reminders for the next 6 months, develop your budget, open a separate savings account or tackle those long overdue financial tasks, all in one day.
+Use this time to schedule your money reminders for the next 6 months, develop your budget, open a separate savings account or tackle those long-overdue financial tasks, all in one day.